pyagh11/HW19/README.md

 # Next we choose a second BTCtest account from our list to send tnx to:
 ![image](/images19/Picture12.png)

-Now use the "send_trx" function to send a transaction from first account to the second account.
+Now use the "send_trx" function to send a transaction from first account to the second account

 ![image](/images19/Picture13.png)

 # Confirm Tnx was sent successfully: